mikahado/the-remind-notation/_notes/The Remind Notation.md

 No dynamics/articulation (how hard or soft to play), no tempo/metre/bars, no technique (like which fingers to use, whether to strum or fingerpick, etc.), no repetition count (of how many times a section is repeated), no tablature.

 ## FAQs

+**Q: Is this the final product?**
+A: Nope!
+Actually, this is a proof of concept.
+It's made for educational purposes -- a tool for learning.

 **Q: How is TRN different from other musical notation?**
 A: TRN omits time and dynamic indicators, focusing solely on chord and structure reminders.
 It encourages musicians to inject their personal interpretation into the performance, making it ideal for jam sessions.